CAAPIM/gateway-ansible-playbook/roles/gateway_export_database/README.md

 Requirements
 ------------
+* Purge audit events manually from the source Gateway.
+For more information, see "Delete Audit Events" in View Gateway Audit Events in tech docs.
+    ```
+    Main Steps:
+    1) Login to Policy Manager
+    2) From Policy Manager window, select [View] -> Gateway AuditEvents
+    3) From the Gateway Audit Events window, select [File] > Delete Old Audit Events
+    4) Click [Delete Events] when prompted to confirm

+     ```
 * ssh connect to remote source gateway as user ssgconfig using encrypted password.
     Specify source gateway's hostname/ip in the hosts file [gateway_mysql_source] section.
     ```